-But man does the stuff with Roberto and Meryl continues to be irksome and with this week’s farewell to the fatally wounded Roberto, the series won’t get the chance to right this element.
-Ten episodes into the 12-episode season and two of the four main characters remain unchanged and uninteresting.
-Roberto dies a cynic and a drunk, having protected Meryl yet again, but he’s been doing that the entire series, dragging her from gunfire and other dangers.
-Meryl remains steadfast in her want and will to protect those who need it and face dangers head-on when unveiled truth is a possibility.
-Again, that’s been her characterization since episode one.
+But man does the stuff with Roberto, and Meryl continues to be irksome.
+And with this week’s farewell to the fatally wounded Roberto, the series won’t get the chance to right this element.
+Ten episodes into the 12-episode season, and two of the four main characters remain unchanged and uninteresting.
+Roberto dies a cynic and a drunk, having protected Meryl yet again.
+It’s all he’s done the entire series, dragging her from gunfire and other dangers.
+Meryl remains steadfast in her desire and will to protect those who need it, and to face dangers head-on when the possibility of an unveiled truth arises.
+But, gain, that’s been her characterization since Episode 1.

-Roberto’s death and her receiving his pistol as she ascends the tower to confront Knives results in a meaningless narrative beat, and, worse still, renders Roberto’s entire existence inconsequential.
+Roberto’s death and her receiving his pistol as she ascends the tower to confront Knives result in a meaningless narrative beat and, worse still, render Roberto’s entire existence inconsequential.
 His death isn’t the guiding hand Meryl needed – she would’ve chosen this path regardless.
-With no changes or any real impact on the storyline, the scenes the two of them share leave us willing the plot to quicken so we may return to the other, more interesting characters, of whom we’ve witnessed change and growth or peeled back a history of regrets that makes for a much more flawed hero.
+With no changes and no real impact on the storyline, the scenes the two of them share leave us eager for the plot to quicken so we may return to the other, more interesting characters.
+Characters who have undergone change and growth.
+Whose histories have unveiled regrets that make for more flawed heroes.

-Perhaps the last two episodes will deliver redemption to Meryl’s characterization and make her a driving force of interest in the series, but at this point, it’s tough not to only care about whatever conflict further unravels between Knives and Vash.
+Perhaps the last two episodes will deliver redemption to Meryl’s characterization and make her a driving force of interest in the series.
+Still, at this point, it’s tough not to care only about whatever conflict further unravels between Knives and Vash.

-Because that final, brief, conversation between the two, as they argue over the state of humanity, their place in it, and Vash’s need to believe he’s protecting out of love rather than atonement, is complex and powerful.
-As we mentioned last week, with Vash’s incessant need for pacifism and our greater understanding of Plants and the way in which humanity is using and abusing their abilities, there’s reason to understand where Knives is coming from, even if we don’t excuse the carnage he’s wrought due to it.
+Because that final, brief conversation between the two, as they argue over the state of humanity, their place in it, and Vash’s need to believe he’s protecting out of love rather than atonement, is complex and powerful.
+As we mentioned in Episode 9, with Vash’s incessant need for pacifism and our greater understanding of Plants and the way in which humanity is using and abusing their abilities, there’s reason to understand where Knives is coming from, even if we don’t excuse the carnage he’s wrought due to it.

-However, there’s an argument to be made that it’s only made their relationship all the more intriguing, especially as Knives isn’t seeking to kill Vash, but to unmake him and rebuild him in his image, a perfect Independent.
-While Knives is villainous to the core as he’s sought death and destruction against humanity as a whole, we are able to understand why he wouldn’t be able to understand Vash and believe that he’d see his brother as something broken and in need of repair.
+However, it only makes their relationship all the more intriguing.
+Especially as Knives isn’t seeking to kill Vash, but to unmake him and rebuild him in his image.
+A perfect Independent.
+While Knives is villainous to the core, as he seeks death and destruction against humanity as a whole, we can understand why he wouldn’t be able to understand Vash.
+We believe that he’d see his brother as something broken and in need of repair.

 Featured Image Courtesy of Crunchyroll/Studio Orange